Book

 Is there Research?

 Yes.
 The lessons were tested for thirteen years in elementary schools.
-Lessons are like no other physical education, and the missing link to education.
-The “link” is the information from the body to the brain.
+Lessons are like no other physical education.
+The pedagogy of learning through motion is a crucial missing link to education.
+This “link” is nature’s way information travels from the body for the brain to learn.
 The method is based on the Feldenkrais® work.
-Through awareness of the sensation in body children sense a new perceptions about themselves and how they handle circumstances.
+Through awareness of sensations in body, children sense a new perception about themselves and how they handle circumstances from a kinder and compassionate manner.

 Acknowledgements